 It takes approximately seventeen sponsors (paw prints) to provide the basic care for each of our wolves and wolf-dogs for an entire year.
 This does not include the cost of medication, vet visits, enclosures repairs, or enrichment treats.

-Living Arrangements: Lakota lives with one of the Timber pups, Sassy.
+Living Arrangements: Lakota lives with Nymeria from the Westeros Pack.

 Am I On the Tour Path?
 "No, I live at the back of the Sanctuary.
 However, if you are a sponsor of mine and would like to say hello, ask someone in the office if you can come up for a visit."

 Personality: Although he was able to establish a relationship at his previous home, Lakota has always been one of the shyest animals living at the Sanctuary.
 He mainly keeps to himself and always moves to the back of his enclosure when new or scary volunteers walk by.
-However, with time and patience, he can open up to people.
-Lakota is learning to hold his own against his companion, Sassy, and is getting braver by the day.
+Lakota is learning to cope without his former companion, Sassy.
+Although he is still untouchable, Lakota appears to be seeking more interaction with his caretaker now that he is alone.

 Likes: Stuffed animals and other toys, following his caretaker around the enclosure, and stealing objects.